chendrak/EasyCards/Thunderstore/README.md

 - `AddRarityRerolls`: Gives you the amount of rarity rerolls specified in `Properties.Amount`
 - `HealAmount`: Heals you by the exact amount specified in `Properties.Amount`
 - `HealPercentage`: Heals you by the percentage of your max health specified in `Properties.Percentage`
-- `ChangeCharacterSprites`: Allows you to define alternate sprites for certain animations in `Properties.CharacterSpriteConfiguration`

 #### Properties
 Contains properties that are required for certain other aspects of an effect.